 In the US, doctors are taught to treat current symptoms through procedures and medications, not discuss detailed information on preventative measures or in-depth blood tests to reveal deficiencies.

 So, if your numbers increase after taking vitamin D2 for a few months, it doesn’t mean the parts of your body that needed it received the right dose.
 It can also mean your body is now depleted in other vitamins and minerals due to the overwhelming response of this new pill’s competition for absorption.
-Which is why you can still feel symptoms!
+Which is why you still feel symptoms!

 What if you could continue your current treatments and add a few healthier lifestyle choices and FEEL BETTER?!